National Museum of Fine Arts (Manila): History

-In World War II, Japanese forces in Manila bombed and destroyed the building in February 1945.
+During World War II, American forces shelled the building during the Battle of Manila in 1945 to flush out Japanese forces who had turned it into a stronghold.
 Most of the structure was beyond repair, except for the still-standing central portion.
 With the inauguration of the Republic of the Philippines in 1946, the building was reconstructed to be the home of Congress.
 It was rebuilt by the U.S. Philippine War Damage Corporation to the same dimensions but with less interior and exterior ornamentation.
 Reconstruction began in 1949, while the Congress moved back the same year.
 The two wings of the building were completed in 1950.
 The building was rebuilt mostly from memory, with the aid of a few remaining blueprints.

 The building became known as the Congress Building, and continuously served as home of the Congress of the Philippines until 1972 with the declaration of martial law.
 The Congress was effectively dissolved, and the building was padlocked.
 For a short time, the building became home of the offices of the Prime Minister of the Philippines, a position established under the 1973 Constitution of the Philippines, on the fourth floor, the Ombudsman on the third floor, the National Museum on the second floor, and the Sandiganbayan on the ground floor.
 The building was called the Executive House for the duration of that time.

 The Congress of the Philippines was reestablished with the ratification of the 1987 Constitution of the Philippines.
 While the House of Representatives moved to the Batasang Pambansa Complex in Constitution Hill, Quezon City, the Senate used the original Congress Building for their plenary sessions.

 The Senate would use the Congress Building until May 1997, when it moved to the Government Service Insurance System Building on reclaimed land on Manila Bay in Pasay.
 The former office of the Prime Minister was taken as the Office of the Vice President.

 The building was then turned over to the National Museum of the Philippines in 1998.